 - Now when the Windows 11 installation screen opens skip the first one and click next

 - Then click repair your computer (refer image below)

-From here you can click startup repair that automatically detects and fix the problems prevent windows start normally.
+From here you can click startup repair which automatically detects and fix the problems that prevent windows start normally.
 If startup repair fails then click on startup settings, restart and press F4 to start windows safe mode and perform the above solutions.

-- kernel security check failure during windows 10 version 1903 install/Upgrade
+- kernel security check failure during Windows 11 install/Upgrade

-- Solved: Page Fault In Nonpaged area windows 10 Boot loop
+- Solved: Page Fault In Nonpaged Area Windows 11 Boot loop